 and wouldn't have touched it with a barge pole if it hadn't been at the club one night.
 Well, peer group pressure and all that twaddle so we fussed around it like flies round shite and watched, and waited till one kid risked it, stepped up and licked it and came from every pore in his body.
 That clinched it.
 It snowballed; whirlpooled.

-The speaker continues in slangish elliptical discourse up to the last two lines thus proving that the initial words describing imprecise or vapid information (italic in the quote above) have signalled the "twaddle's" significance:
+The speaker continues in slangish elliptical discourse up to the last two lines thus proving that the initial words describing imprecise or vapid information have signalled the "twaddle's" significance:

 I said grapevine, barge pole, whirlpool, chloride, concrete, bandage, station, story.
 Honest.
-18